 Many businesses attempt to make short cuts here and will file a specification which does not adequately cover the goods or services that they provide.
 Businesses should avoid making filings using class headings.

 A trade mark registration is a powerful monopoly right which will not be granted lightly.

 Not everything is capable of registration.
 For example, marks which are considered descriptive or lack distinctiveness will not be granted a monopoly.
 Seeking advice early on the registrability of your mark can save costs in the long run.

 Filing an application which is the same or similar to an existing mark

 A trade mark registration entitles the holder to stop others from using an identical or similar mark in respect of identical or similar goods and services.
 The interpretation of identical or similar goods and services is broad.
 This can mean that businesses are sometimes surprised about how different their mark needs to be from earlier marks in order to avoid an issue.
 When considering whether there is a risk of confusion and whether your mark is different to somebody else’s, you need to consider a variety of angles, including: visual, phonetic, aural and conceptual similarities.
-Making minor differences between your mark and somebody else’s may mean that you cannot register or use the mark freely.
+If your mark is considered too similar to somebody else’s this may mean that you cannot register or use the mark freely.

 Owning the Intellectual Property

 Many businesses will work with designers to help them develop brands.
 These designers will own the intellectual property in the brands that they create unless there is a written agreement to the contrary.
 It is important that businesses have contracts with designers who develop logos on their behalf, assigning any copyright over to them.

 Many businesses assume that trade mark registrations are predominantly about protecting a logo – this is not the case.
 Brand assets, including company names, key brand names etc. should be registered as word trade marks.
 Advice should be sought on the way to file to an application to ensure that you have the broadest possible protection.
 Also distinctive packaging for goods could also be protected by way of a trade mark.